This post may contain affiliate links. See my policy page for more info.

-Definitely one of my favorite & most used pieces of gear.
-The Shemagh (also known as a Keffiyeh, or Shesh) is an incredible multi-use travel tool.
+One of my favorite & most used pieces of travel gear.
+The Shemagh or Keffiyeh is an incredible multi-use essential tool when traveling.
 I always have one with me.

 The Shemagh (pronounced “shamay” or “schmog“) is a soft piece of woven cotton cloth, kind of like a giant heavyweight bandana.